 The focus of the course is on assessment, diagnosis, and management of health conditions in adults across the lifespan.
 The course provides the student with the foundation to apply principles of health promotion and disease managements.
 Students utilize methodologies that facilitate critical thinking and the application of advanced practice skills in holistic patient management.
 Course activities promote the synthesis of theory and research into advanced clinical practice.
 The clinical experience provides an opportunity for independent and interdisciplinary experiences in clinical decision-making in diverse clinical settings.
-Course fee: \$255 (Fall 2020) \$265 (Fall 2021) Lab Fee: \$30
+Course fee: \$265 (Fall 2021), \$265 (Fall 2022) Lab Fee: \$30

-Prerequisite: N5529W, N6152W, N6152B, N6151W

-Co-requisite: N6304W, N6551W
+Prerequisite: N5529W, N6152W, N6152B, N6151W Co-requisite: N6304W, N6551W 3 Semester Credits (Contact hours per week: Clinical 12)

-N6305W Adult/Gerontology Primary Care Nurse Practitioner II
+N6305W Adult/Gerontology Primary Care Nurse Practitioner